 While you are in Kollam don't forget to visit the picturesque Monroe Island and while you are in Kumarakom make a stop at the bird sanctuary and the Pathiramanal, a small but pretty island.

 Those who love cold climate should travel to the hill stations of Kerala.
 Munnar, Vagamon, Ponmudi, Lakkidi or Wayanad will serve the purpose.
 All these evergreen hill stations offer you spectacular views and a great climate.
+Munnar weather in November will be perfect to plan your vacations.
 Don't forget to pack some warm clothes as the weather will be really cool at these places during the month of November.

 A visit to Thekkady is also worth in November as the weather is cool and ideal for sightseeing.
 You could go for boating and various adventure water sports such as bamboo rafting, kayaking and river rafting.
 You can also try trekking or go for nature walks.